-Before every round, and as soon as the flight order is established, the time schedule shall be clearly visible and known, so that competitors have the full responsibility to be ready to fly at the specified time.
-The transmitter Impound Marshall shall make a competitor's transmitter available early enough before this competitor's flight time, provided there is no more possible frequency conflict up to the end of his flight.
+Before every round, and as soon as the flight order is established, the time schedule shall be clearly visible and known, so that competitors can be ready to fly at the specified time.
+The transmitter Pound Marshall shall make a competitor's transmitter available early enough before the competitor's flight time, provided that frequency conflict has been eliminated up to the end of his flight.
+In Artistic Aerobatics, the Field Marshall will allow a competitor to start his engine(s) as soon he is satisfied it will not disturb the preceding competitor.

-The organiser should make every effort to keep a strict time schedule.
-Usually programming one start every 5 minute proves satisfactory and easy to manage.
-It is recommended to introduce in the time schedule a few minutes pause at approximately 30 minutes intervals.
+The Organiser should make every effort to keep a strict time schedule.
+Usually programming one start every 5 minute for Artistic Aerobatics; (4 minutes for AeroMusicals) proves satisfactory and easy to manage.
+It is recommended to introduce into the time schedule a few minutes pause at approximately 30 minutes intervals.
 These pauses are meant to allow some rest for the judges and should be filled with demo flights or other entertaining activity.
 If any incident delays a flight, a pause may be shortened to keep up with the planned time schedule, but no flight shall be allowed ahead of the schedule, even if a previous competitor fails to start or under any other circumstance.
-The excess free time, however, shall be used to keep spectators entertained, either by a short demo or by additional comments from the speaker.
+The excess free time, however, shall be used to keep spectators entertained, either by a short demo or by additional comments from the commentator.

-In practice, setting up a schedule with 5 flights every 1⁄2 hour (5-minute slots), followed with a 5-minute pause proves easily manageable.
+In practice, it proves easily manageable. to set up a schedule for:

+Artistic Aerobatics with 5 flights every 1⁄2 hour (5-minute slots), followed by a 5-minute pause.